CosmicMind/Graph/README.md

 let photo: Entity = Entity(type: "Photo")
 ```

-When a new Entity is created, a record in CoreData is made, which provides a unique ID for the object.
+When a new Entity is created, a record in CoreData is made, which provides a unique _id_ for the object.
 The Entity is not yet saved, so discarding an Entity does not create any unnecessary overhead.

 [Learn More About Entities](https://github.com/CosmicMind/GraphKit/wiki/Entity)